NavalTanker/Blast-Autofill/README.md

 # Blast-Autofill
-Autofills from NCBI's Blastn or Blastx
+This program autofills from NCBI's blastn or blastx